matthewfritz/bpr-vagrant/README.md

 Ensure you `chmod +x *.sh` the scripts for execution permissions.

+The `bpr-init` alias should be executed for the first run of the machine to add the VirtualBox Guest Additions and then start the machine.
+Subsequent starts can simply use the `bpr-start` alias instead.

 ### Windows Systems

 The `start.bat` and `stop.bat` scripts perform the same tasks as `start.sh` and `stop.sh`.
 They simply start and stop the machine, respectively.